robtimus/date-time-validation/README.md

 ### date-validation

 Validation constraints for date/time objects that validate only the date part.
 These work just like the constraints of the `date-time-validation` module, except it ignores any time part.
-The `moment` must be valid according to `LocalDate.parse`, and the `duration` may not contain any time elements.
+The `moment` must be `now` or valid according to `LocalDate.parse`, and the `duration` may not contain any time elements.

 Because the date depends on the time zone, each annotation has an optional `zoneId` parameter.
 This can have the following values: